|

 As graphically demonstrated in the movie Backdraft in 1991 starring Kurt Russell, in a structural fire immediately before a gigantic powerful explosion, a reverse draft develops.
 What happens is that the fire is starved of oxygen, and consequently combustion ceases, but the fuel gases and smoke remain at high temperature.
 If oxygen is re-introduced to the fire, i.e. by opening a door to a closed room, the heated gases suck the oxygen from its surroundings and combustion can restart often resulting in an explosive effect as the gases heat and expand.

 Just so do spiritual breakthroughs and feeling-awakenings often proceed in fits and starts, with the darkest hours often coming just before the dawn.
-It is as if the being needs to become strong enough to be able to stand the next blow to the ego and subsequent entry of grace.
-At specific times in one’s process or path the 'internal fire' is deprived of 'oxygen', and then without warning a “backdraft” occurs.
-The fire of grace both creates and fills a vacuum.
-It is helpful for our faith to understand something of this process - even though one will still most often be taken by surprise.
+It is as if the being needs to regroup itself and become strong enough to be able to stand the next blow to the ego and subsequent entry of grace.
+In other words, at specific times in one’s process or path the 'internal fire' is deprived of 'oxygen', and then without warning a “backdraft” occurs.
+Thus, the fire of grace both creates and fills a vacuum.
+It is helpful for our faith and ability to endure to understand something of this process - even though one will still very often be taken by surprise.

 Paul Brunton (PB), and undoubtedly many others before him similarly said of this type of occurrence: